First Interstate Tower fire: Fire

 The fire originated in the southwest quadrant of the twelfth floor, in an open floor plan office area consisting of office furniture and computers.
 The U.S. Fire Administration report suspected the fire to be electrical in nature, but could not identify a specific cause or location.
 A report from NIST was also unable to determine the exact source, but agreed it likely originated in electrical equipment, and likely one of the computer workstations.
-The fire was first alerted around 10:22pm on May 4, 1988 when a smoke detector on the 12th floor of the building activated.
-However, due to ongoing work on the sprinkler system being installed that evening, security personnel immediately silenced the alarm, believing the activation to be a false alarm.
+The fire was first alerted around 10:22 PM on May 4, 1988 when a smoke detector on the 12th floor of the building activated.
+However, owing to ongoing work on the sprinkler system being installed that evening, security personnel immediately silenced the alarm, believing the activation to be a false alarm.
 Within six minutes, almost every smoke detector from floors 12 through 30 activated.
 The fire was not reported to emergency services until people outside the building called 911.

-A maintenance worker, Alexander Handy, took a service elevator to the 12th floor in order to investigate the smoke detectors, however he ultimately died when the elevator opened onto the burning 12th floor.
+A maintenance worker, Alexander Handy, took a service elevator to the 12th floor in order to investigate the smoke detectors; however, he ultimately died when the elevator opened onto the burning 12th floor.
 Around 50 people were believed to be occupying the building at the time of the fire, with 37 individuals injured including 3 firefighters.
 Five individuals were rescued from the rooftop via helicopter.

 A total of 270 firefighters from 55 different companies and 4 helicopters were all called in to fight the fire.
-One firefighter with the Los Angeles Fire Department told reporters; "I was not sure we could hold it" due to the intensely hot blaze fueled by the synthetic fabrics and furnishings in the building.
-The fire, which resulted in $50 million in damages, was eventually contained at 2:19 AM.
+One firefighter with the Los Angeles Fire Department told reporters: "I was not sure we could hold it" owing to the intensely hot blaze fueled by the synthetic fabrics and furnishings in the building.
+The fire, which resulted in $50 million worth of damage, was eventually contained at 2:19 AM.

 Aftermath

 According to the US Fire Administration report, unusually good application of fireproofing on support members was a significant mitigating factor.
 The fireproofing used to protect the steel was Monokote supplied by GCP Applied Technologies (formerly W. R. Grace).
 Repair work took four months.
 Because of the fire, Los Angeles building codes were changed, requiring all high-rises to be equipped with fire sprinklers.
-This modified a 1974 ordinance that only required new buildings to contain fire sprinkler systems.
+This modified a 1974 ordinance that required only new buildings to contain fire sprinkler systems.

 Cultural references

-The fire was dramatized in the 1991 telefilm, Fire: Trapped on the 37th Floor, starring Lee Majors, Lisa Hartman Black and Peter Scolari.
+The fire was dramatized in the 1991 telefilm Fire: Trapped on the 37th Floor, starring Lee Majors, Lisa Hartman Black and Peter Scolari.